Auckland railway electrification: Future expansion

 The City Rail Link, which is scheduled to open in 2026, will be electrified from the time of its opening, and it is likely that any future expansions of the rail network within Auckland would be electrified from the outset.

 Western Line

 The section of the Western Line between Swanson and Waitakere.
 There was also talk of potentially electrifying the Western Line up to the fast growing areas of Kumeu (the location of the old Kumeu–Riverhead Section) and Huapai — up to the Helensville railway station.
 Electrification was not carried out due to the low roof height of the Waitakere Tunnel and because enlarging it was considered to be an unjustified expense considering the low passenger numbers to Waitakere Station.
 Rail services to Waitakere were withdrawn when electric services commenced on the rest of the Western Line.
 Waitakere Village is now served by bus services connecting to Swanson and Henderson.

 Avondale to Southdown Line

-A new line between Avondale and Southdown is currently planned as part of Kiwirail's 30-year strategic plan and has govt backing.
+A new line between Avondale and Southdown is currently planned as part of Kiwirail's 30-year strategic plan and has government backing.